e-id-admin/public-sandbox-trustinfrastructure/README.md

 <img src="images/PS_onboarding-process-illustration.jpg" alt="Onboarding Illustration" title="Onboarding Illustration" width=768>

 1. Complete and return the form signed by all parties via [IncaMail](https://www.incamail.com/) to ssi-sandbox@bit.admin.ch
-*You will need various technical information such as: Issuer and Owner identificators (DID) and public keys (verkey)*
+*You will need various technical information such as: Issuer and Owner identificators (Indy DID) and public keys (verkey)*
 3. Wait
 *You will receive an application confirmation*
 5. Access to the base registry thanks to the received agent invitation